Complex density of continuum states in resonant quantum tunneling

-We focus on 1D scattering problems involving resonant tunneling in multibarrier potentials $V(x)$.
-These processes have no direct classical counterparts, but their analogues have been searched in terms of a {\em complex generalization\/} of classical mechanics \cite{Lau72,Col77,Mai97,Tak99,Deu10+}.
+We focus on 1D scattering problems involving resonant tunneling in multibarrier potentials \cite{Raz14}.
+Quantum tunneling, in general, with its possible role in the evolution of early universe \cite{Col77a} and indisputable impact on modern technologies \cite{Nobel}, is thought to be a genuinely quantum phenomenon with no classical counterpart.
+However, its analogues have been searched in terms of a {\em complex generalization\/} of classical mechanics \cite{Lau72,Col77,Mai97,Tak99,Deu10+}.
 Our present work brings new arguments supporting these efforts.
 We find that a suitable complexly defined continuum level density reflects complex times deduced from generalized semiclassical dynamics involving instanton-like solutions.
 Moreover, we demonstrate that real and imaginary components of the continuum level density show ESQPT-like singularities associated with classical stationary points of potentials $V(x)$ and $-V(x)$ applied, respectively, in the allowed and forbidden regions.

 Let $\hat{H}$ and $\hat{H}^{(0)}$ be Hamiltonians with continuous energy spectra describing an unbound quantum system with and without interaction, respectively.
 The continuum level density used in the corresponding scattering problems has been defined \cite{Lev69,Kru98+} as